 History of Science, Technology, and Environment

-The group brings together historians with a background in history, but also in natural sciences.
-It promotes and supports the publication of HoST – Journal of History of Science and Technology.
-Aiming to promote scientific and environmental culture and the relations between research and advanced training, it coordinates the doctoral programme in History and Philosophy of Science – Museology at the University of Évora; and it maintains strategic relations with partners such as the National Museum of Natural History and Science (Lisbon), the National Museum of Archaeology (Lisbon), the Science Museum of the University of Coimbra or the Santos Rocha Municipal Museum (Figueira da Foz).
+With a view to promoting scientific and environmental culture and the links between research and advanced training, the group is responsible for the doctoral programme in History and Philosophy of Science – Museology (University of Évora) and maintains strategic relations with partners such as the National Museum of Natural History and Science and the National Museum of Archaeology.

 Picture: Page 589, Figure 211: Vue ideale de nuit du Palais de l’Exposition d’Electricite de Paris, en suupposant le toit central enleve.
 Les nouvelles conquetes de la science / Tome 1: L’électricité / par Louis Figuier (Source: Wellcome Collection).